jordi-z80/UncleJupiter/README.md

 * Search image of puppies and play a Tears for Fears song.
 * Run Excel and Word and the calculator.

+# Potential improvements

+Other than improving the command actions (like automatizing the audio and video search autoplay), and some implementation details (the run function is so lame) the following improvements could be made:

+* Open a port to allow remote voice input. (safety measures must be taken)
+* Using keywords other than "computer" to route the order to a specific program. (e.g. "VLC: next" instead of "Computer: next video").
+* Voice control of standard windows menus navigating the application's menu (e.g. Visual Studio: (menu) Git, (menu)Commit) or through keybindings.
+* Dictation.
+* Using Semantic Kernel to allow easy swap for other LLMs.
+* No need to wait between the computer keyword and the order.

+# Potential uses

+* Voice assistant for languages not supported by the big players.
+* Domotics
+* Controlling the computer with your voice from a distance (through a mobile companion).
+* Adding voice commands to games (e.g. creating a mod to RimWorld and respond to things like "select granite wall")